sirknival/odroidxu4/README.md

 ## Establish automatic ssh login
 Create a file using ```nano .ssh/authorized_keys``` and paste the public key from your host computer into this file.
 You will find your rsa-public keys in the folder ```.ssh\id_rsa.pub```

+## Update Armbian Config
+For HC1 Armbian provides specially optimized config (for kernel 4.14.y or higher) which has to be applied manually.
+This results in shorter boot time and lower consumption.
+Run armbian-config utility and go to section system -> DTB and select optimized board configuration for Odroid HC1.

 ## Setting the SSD up
 To create a partion for the os and a partition for all the data enter the command